msieroslawska/przepisy-babci-lali/README.md

 ## 🚀 TODO

 - [ ] Finish adding all recipes
-- [ ] Normalize recipe names for the file mapper to pick up all the pics
+- [x] Normalize recipe names for the file mapper to pick up all the pics
+  - [ ] Think about another data structure to keep the recipes...
+JSON is too simple.
 - [ ] Make the recipe layout more versatile to be able to display more blocks
 - [ ] Somewhat... 🤷‍♀️ improve the styling
   - [ ] Mobile layout